MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/04-pillars-detailed.md

 #### 🤝 Practice Exercise

-**Pillar Integration Test**: Ask your AI: "Pick any two pillars from this lesson that seem unrelated to you.
+> **Ask your AI**: "Here are the two pillars I chose [pillar1, pillar2].
 Walk me through a concrete scenario where using both together creates capability that neither provides alone.
 Then show me what breaks if I try to use just one."

 **What you're practicing**: Understanding interdependencies through AI-guided exploration.
 Your AI helps you discover how pillars multiply each other's value.